-- (b) A vehicle manufacturer or group of vehicle manufacturers that submits the report required by subsection (a) of this section may designate any information in the report that constitutes a trade secret, as defined in G.S.
+(b) A vehicle manufacturer or group of vehicle manufacturers that submits the report required by subsection (a) of this section may designate any information in the report that constitutes a trade secret, as defined in G.S.
 66-152, as confidential information in accordance with G.S.
 132-1.2.
-Information so designated shall be protected as provided in G.S.
-130A-304. - (c) The Department may evaluate the extent to which vehicle design promotes or impedes recycling of vehicle components that contain mercury.
+Information so designated shall be

+(c) The Department may evaluate the extent to which vehicle design promotes or impedes recycling of vehicle components that contain mercury.
 The Department may conduct hearings from time to time to receive public comment regarding vehicle design changes that affect recycling of vehicle components that contain mercury.
 The Department may develop recommendations as to changes in vehicle design that would further promote the recyclability of these components.
-The Department shall report its findings and recommendations, including any legislative proposals, to the Environmental Review Commission on or before 1 October of each year.
+If the Department develops recommendations pursuant to this subsection, it shall report these recommendations, together with its findings and any legislative proposals, to the Environmental Review Commission.